 Assessment form layout: The assessment form is divided into separate pages to make the screen layout of forms more user friendly.
 When you open an assessment form, you will find a Course Details Summary panel displayed at the top of the page displaying the course name and other important information.
 View this diagram to see the page layout.
 Assessment forms contain the following hierarchy of elements: – Standards: There are 8 standards in the form – two for each of the four domains. – Performance Criteria: Each standard contains a number of performance criteria. – Success indicators: Each performance criteria contains a number of success indicators. – Measure of Performance: the individual score for each success indicator. – Overall Score: the summary score for each performance criteria. – Comments: available at the end of each standard.

 Scoring an assessment: As you can see from the diagram, each page on the assessment form displays several Performance Criteria.
 The Success Indicators for each Performance Criteria are displayed by selecting the dropdown arrow visible on the left of each Performance Criteria.
 Performance Criteria that are underlined are the ones requiring your input.
 You then score each Success Indicator by selecting one of four choices – Yes, Yes But, No But or No. Selected scores are colour coded when clicked.
+The “Overall” score is selected by the First and Second Reviewers in their combined review.

 Admin Reviewer scores: These scores are displayed in dark grey to differentiate them from First and Second Reviewer scores which are marked in blue.
 First and Second Reviewers cannot edit Admin Reviewer’s scores.